 FIFA World cup 2014 Brazil Rewind

 A total of 64 matches were played in 12 venues located in as many host cities across Brazil.
-Each team’s squad consists of 23 players for world cup.
-FIFA conduct Fan Fests in each of the 12 host cities.
+Each team’s squad consists of 23 players for the World Cup.
+FIFA conducts Fan Fests in each of the 12 host cities.
 The 32 participating teams were drawn into eight groups.

 Qualification Team for FIFA World 2014